nerc-project/nerc-docs/docs/openshift/applications/creating-a-sample-application.md

     ![Initiate Template](images/initiate-template.png)

-6. Based on our template definition, we asked user to input a preferred password for the RStudio server so the following interface will prompt for your password that will be used during login the RStudio server.
+6. Based on our template definition, we request that users input a preferred password for the RStudio server so the following interface will prompt for your password that will be used during login the RStudio server.